 On the journey we also spotted a koala up in the tree, although he was a little shy!!

 Arriving at the Twelve Apostles the dark clouds were coming over and the wind had picked up.
-We stopped at a few viewing locations before we arrived at the Visitors Centre where we were able to park up.
-There is a pathway that leads to the main viewing platform.
+We stopped at a few viewing locations before we arrived at the Visitors Centre where we parked.

-The famous 12 Apostles are magnificent rock stacks that rise up majestically from the Southern Ocean on Victoria’s dramatic coastline.
-These were originally limestone caves created by millions of years of constant erosion, when these caves eventually became arches and then when they collapsed they left the rock stacks in the ocean standing up to 45 metres in height.
+The Rocks were originally limestone caves created by millions of years of constant erosion, the caves eventually became arches and then when they collapsed they left the rock stacks in the ocean standing up to 45 metres in height.

 Why not soar above the 12 Apostles and get an incredible view of them as you take to the air by helicopter